eneam/mboxviewer/README.txt

  - Enabled users to configure whether to append image attachments at the end of viewed and printed mails.;
  - Enhanced handling of attachments.;
  - Fixed Gmail label sorting order.;
- - Not yet support for multiple file based session configurations.;
+ - No support yet for multiple file based session configurations.;
  - Updated User Manual to describe new and updated features.;

 v 1.0.3.39